Sunday, March 30, 2025

 Two

-1) THE TEACHER SAID: If you think: “I know Brahman well,” then surely you know but little of Its forn; you know only Its form as conditioned by man or by the gods.
+1) THE TEACHER SAID: If you think: “I know Brahman well,” then surely you know but little of Its form; you know only Its form as conditioned by man or by the gods.
 Therefore Brahman, even now, is worthy of your inquiry.
 The disciple said: I think I know Brahman.

 2) The disciple said: I do not think I know It well, nor do I think I do not know It.
 He among us who knows the meaning of “Neither do I not know, nor do I know”-knows Brahman.